Cullompton: Governance

 The town and civil parish of Cullompton has three wards: North (6 councillors), South (7 councillors) and Outer (2 councillors).
 The town council first met on 1 December 1894 when it took over from the Parochial Committee, and since 1995 the town has had a mayor elected by the councillors, The current Mayor since 2022 is Councillor James Buczkowski.
 It is part of Mid Devon District Council and there are three Cullompton wards in the district council North (2 councillors), South (2 councillors) and Outer (1 councillor).
 The total population of the wards at the 2011 Census was 9,835.
 It is also part of Devon County Council and is represented through the Cullompton Rural ward.

 From Saxon times it was part of the hundred of Hayridge.
 From 1894 to 1935 it was part of Tiverton Rural District and prior to that it was part of Tiverton Sanitary District and Tiverton Poor Law Union.
 It may have been a borough in the 17th century but this status was not sustained.

-It is part of the Tiverton and Honiton constituency and its MP since the 2022 Tiverton and Honiton by-election is Richard Foord.
-It was formerly part of the Northern Parliamentary Division of Devon (1831–67), the North Division (1867–85), the North Eastern Division (1885–1918) and the Honiton Division.
+It is part of the Honiton and Sidmouth constituency and its MP since the 2024 United Kingdom general election is Richard Foord.
+It was formerly part of the Northern Parliamentary Division of Devon (1832–1885), the Honiton Division (1885-1997), and the Tiverton and Honiton constituency (1997-2024).